Kiranthapalia/First-Week-Assignment./README.md

 <img width="601" alt="dev tools laast" src="https://user-images.githubusercontent.com/102954934/214187751-e756685a-4a7f-4a06-be2d-4b980f12b6b0.png">

 After figuring out the magic number this was a piece of cake for me.
-But i found something intersting, I tried findind the value without actually pressing the go button and the value i got was `foo` but when i press the button then the value to changed to `numbers`.
+But i found something intersting, I tried findind the value without actually pressing the go button and the value i got was `foo` but when i press the button then the value changed to `numbers`.

 I am pretty excited about the course.
 It is interesting and fun.